Israel and Hamas: What do we know about the ceasefire? – DW – 01/16/2025

 Israel and Hamas: What do we know about the ceasefire?January 16, 2025

-On October 7, 2023, 467 days ago, several thousand Islamist fighters, under the command of Hamas, infiltrated Israel from the Gaza Strip, killing around 1,200 people and taking more than 250 hostages.
+On October 7, 2023, several thousand Islamist fighters under the command of Hamas infiltrated Israel from the Gaza Strip, killing around 1,200 people and taking more than 250 hostages.

-Over the following 15 months, the Israeli Defense Forces (IDF) bombarded and occupied large parts of the Palestinian territory.
+Over the following 15 months, the Israeli Defense Forces (IDF) bombarded and occupied large parts of Gaza.
 Hamas fought back against the Israeli army, and fired rockets at Israel in return.
-Hamas is classified as a terrorist organization by Israel, its Western allies, and some Arab states.
+The militant Islamist organization is classified as a terrorist organization by Israel, its Western allies, and some Arab states.

 Estimates vary as to exactly how many Palestinians have been killed in the conflict between Israel and Hamas, but all agree that the figure is in the 10s of thousands.
 Humanitarian organizations point out that even more have died from indirect consequences of the fighting.
 According to the UN, almost the entire population of the Gaza Strip has been driven from their homes.
 For its part, Israel reports that several hundred of its soldiers and other members of the security forces have been killed.